-BERLIN: for culture lovers
+3. BERLIN: for culture lovers

 If you are looking for something that will make you feel the richest culture, there’s no better place to be than Berlin.

 Eccentric, cool and a bit wild, this diverse city is famous for its originality, with cool walkways, independent museums, great music, contemporary arts, and theaters.

-PORTUGAL: for water enthusiasts
+4. PORTUGAL: for water enthusiasts

 The long shoreline of Western Europe’s most affordable country is best known for being one of the best watersport destinations for those travelers who are conscious of their expenses.

-Enjoy the water while you are in Lisbon or Algarve without breaking a bank.
+It also boasts warm weather all year round.
+So enjoy the water while you are in Lisbon or Algarve without breaking a bank.

 Thanks to the perfect geography, Romania is becoming a popular destination for those who are looking for the best ways to see Europe on a budget.